unrealwork/atsd-use-cases/integrations/zookeeper/README.md

 ### Check data collection

-Log in to the target Axibase Time Series Database instance at `https://atsd_hostname:8443`.
+Log in to the target ATSD instance at `https://atsd_hostname:8443`.

 Open the **Metrics** tab and verify that `jmx.zookeeper.*` metrics are available.